dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 these genomes, there are not many large regions.
 (Can we quantify by looking in detail at all k-mers?)

+Preliminary results of exact k-mer analysis:

+* if no hashes exist, suggests that < 1000 k-mers exist that could distinguish between genomes; e.g. see [results for `s__Bosea`](https://github.com/ctb/2022-sourmash-sens-spec/issues/6).
+Significant implications for sensitivity and specificity!

 (CTB: be careful about estimates based on FracMinHash, vs actual k-mers.)

 Conclusion of this results section (to go into discussion): it is not